Miniature Schnauzer Breed Guide

 How to Groom a Miniature Schnauzer

-The Miniature Schnauzer is a non-shedding breed, and so must be brushed regularly.
-The Miniature Schnauzer has a wiry top coat and a fluffy undercoat.
-In order to avoid matting and to maintain the overall health of the coat, owners should expect to brush their Miniature Schnauzer at least twice a week.
-Regular professional grooming every 5-8 weeks is also recommended.
+The Miniature Schnauzer is a non-shedding breed,so must be brushed regularly.
+It’s important to understand that the Miniature Schnauzer has a double coat; the top coat is wiry, while the undercoat is fluffy.
+Expect regular grooming and to brush your miniature schnauzer at least twice a week, to avoid matting and to maintain the overall health of the coat.
+Professional grooming every 5-8 weeks is also recommended.
 Many Miniature Schnauzer owners have their dog’s coat kept trimmed close to the body, which accentuates their droopy mustache.
 For optimal Miniature Schnauzer health, owners should clean their ears regularly, checking for buildup of wax or strong odor that indicates an ear problem caused by infection.
 Owners should also trim their nails every couple of weeks.

 Are Miniature Schnauzers Good With Children?